 Disadvantages of Solar Panels

-With all the amazing benefits, solar panels do come with a few cons as well.
+With all the fantastic benefits, solar panels also come with a few cons.

 1. No Solar Power at Night

-Solar-powered homes must depend on utility grids or battery storage during the night to keep their lights on.
+Solar-powered homes must depend on utility grids or battery storage at night to keep their lights on.

 2. Questionable Reliability and Efficiency